Saturday, October 22, 2016

 From the 1500s to the 1800s, the Philippines had been a frontier at the western edge of the Spanish Empire.

-Because we were so far away from the throne of the empire--- two oceans away to be sure--- we were governed remotely and indirectly through the viceroy in Mexico.
+Because we were so far away from the throne --- two oceans away to be sure--- we were governed remotely and indirectly through the viceroy in Mexico.

 Global Map